Energy Transfer LP (ET) vs. Its Peers: A Comparison

 BofA Securities gave a rating of “Buy” to ET, setting the target price at $14 in the report published on September 28th of the previous year.

-During the last 5 trading sessions, ET rose by +0.48%, which changed the moving average for the period of 200-days by +26.55% in comparison to the 20-day moving average, which settled at $12.44.
-In addition, Energy Transfer LP saw 6.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ET fell by -0.55%, which changed the moving average for the period of 200-days by +33.86% in comparison to the 20-day moving average, which settled at $12.54.
+In addition, Energy Transfer LP saw 7.58% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading